replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/block-devices.md

 spec:
   collectors:
     - blockDevices:
-        # cstor is enabled and not upgrade
+        # cStor is enabled and not upgrade
         exclude: '{{kurl and (and .Installer.Spec.OpenEBS.Version .Installer.Spec.OpenEBS.IsCstorEnabled) (not .IsUpgrade) | not }}'
   analyzers:
     - blockDevices:
-        # cstor is enabled and not upgrade
         includeUnmountedPartitions: true
         minimumAcceptableSize: 10737418240 # 1024 ^ 3 * 10, 10GiB
         exclude: '{{kurl and (and .Installer.Spec.OpenEBS.Version .Installer.Spec.OpenEBS.IsCstorEnabled) (not .IsUpgrade) | not }}'